rushwije/rushaniwijesuriya.com/content/home/experience.md

   location = "Clinical Epidemiology & Biostatistics (CEBU)" date_start = "2021-10-04"
   date_end = ""
-  description = """I provided statistical support and advice for the reserach conducted in the department
+  description = """I provide statistical support and advice for the reserach conducted in the department, and conduct methodological research in multiple imputation for missing data and causal inference

  """